Montana/chef/README.md

 Overview
 ========

-This is a set of [Chef](https://github.com/opscode/chef) cookbooks to bring up [Hadoop](http://hadoop.apache.org/) and [Kafka](http://kafka.apache.org) clusters.
+This is a set of [Chef](https://github.com/opscode/chef) cookbooks for Bloomberg to bring up [Hadoop](http://hadoop.apache.org/) and [Kafka](http://kafka.apache.org) clusters.
 In addition, there are a number of additional services provided with these cookbooks - such as DNS, metrics, and monitoring - see below for a partial